 Inadequate sleep does more than make you feel off, it can also throw off your cycle, too.
 In fact, people who work irregular hours (like nurses and flight attendants) are more likely to experience irregular periods, according to a review published in Sleep Medicine.

-Stressful conditions are not conducive for bringing a baby into the world and this is backed up by human evolution over time.
+Stressful conditions are not conducive for conception or birth.
+This is backed up by human evolution over time.
 As such, a regular cycle is one of the first things to take a backseat when women are being stressed on a consistent basis.
 This explains why stressed-out women were less likely to conceive than their more settled counterparts.